rpclancy/rpclancy.github.io/projects/Creating_a_website_using_GitHub_Pages.md

-## Here's how I made this website using GitHub Pages
+## Here's how I made this website using GitHub Pages:

 ### Step 1.
 Go to GitHub.
 * Log into your [GitHub account](https://github.com/).